memgraph/docs/cypher-manual/cypher-query-language.md

 properties.

 In the following image, you can see one such example.
-We have a graph that consists of two nodes and one relationship
+We have a graph that consists of two nodes and one relationship:

 ![](data/cypher-query-language/graph-example.png)